Active osmotic-like pressure on permeable inclusions

-In the present model, the inclusion is assumed non-mobile and inflexible.
-It will be interesting to analyze the role of mobility and flexibility of the inclusion \cite{Angelan2016, Vutukuri2020,Hagan2021} in the future.
-We have also modeled the active particles as disks with merely steric interactions.
-Therefore, more complex shapes of active particles \cite{Dunkel 2014,Graaf 2016,Filion 2016} and other types of particle-particle interactions such as Vicsek interaction and particle chirality effects \cite{Naji2021a,Naji2018} remain to be addressed.
+Our model is also based on a minimal model for active particles that are taken as disklike particles with merely steric interactions.
+Therefore, effects of more complex shapes of active particles \cite{Dunkel 2014,Graaf 2016,Filion 2016}, particle chirality, and other types of particle-particle interactions such as Vicsek interaction \cite{Naji2021a,Naji2018} remain to be addressed.
 We have considered relatively low area fractions of active particles; hence, another possible venue to explore later includes higher area fractions where motility-induced phase separation can emerge \cite{Baskaran2013}.\\